 This is the raw video I did as a presentation for the Genesis Slack community.
 It looks at how you can use the Grunt task runner to help develop a theme by automating common and repetitive tasks.

-Gary Jones is a UK-based WordPress Engineer, code consultant, husband, and father of awesome twins and a middle-of-the-pack runner.
-Driven by a passion for excellence, he develops elegant custom WordPress solutions for marketing departments to maximise their efficiency through his agency Gamajo, and provides services, including code audits, for other designers and developers.
+Gary Jones is a UK-based WordPress Engineer, husband, father of awesome twins and a middle-of-the-pack runner.
+Driven by a passion for excellence, he developed elegant custom WordPress solutions for marketing departments to maximise their efficiency through his agency Gamajo for 10 years, before joining WordPress VIP where is he now an Enterprise Engineer.

 Gary has contributed to most major branches of WordPress Core since 3.3, and contributed to many open source projects in the community.
-He is a General Translation Editor for the British English locale, has attended many WordCamps, is a three-time organiser of WordCamp London, and a co-organiser and podcast host for WordPress London.
+He is a General Translation Editor for the British English locale, has attended many WordCamps, is a three-time organiser of WordCamp London, and a former co-organiser and podcast host for WordPress London.